 There are three ways how to delete a subtask.

-First, click bin icon Delete in task detail on the right.
-Second is in subtask detail via Delete in right menu.
+First, click the bin icon Delete in the task detail on the right.
+The second way is in the subtask detail via Delete in the menu on the right.

-Last option can delete all subtasks in bulk via three-dot menu > Delete all subtasks.
+The last option can delete all subtasks in bulk via the three-dot menu > Delete all subtasks.

 For better categorization and filtering you can mark a subtask by the labels.
 Set the label via the subtask detail and click the label icon on the left.

 You can set a priority to a subtask.
-There are three levels of priority – low, medium and high.
+There are three levels of priority – low, medium, and high.
 It is the same as task priority.
-Set the priority via subtask detail and click the exclamation mark icon on the right.
+Set the priority via subtask detail and click the exclamation mark icon on the left.

 This feature is useful when you have a part of a subtask for someone, who doesn’t use Freelo.
-In a subtask you can write all important details, add files, setup due date etc. and share the whole subtasks detail via secret link.
+Inside a subtask, you can write all important details, add files, set up due dates, etc., and share the whole subtask’s detail via a secret link.
 Check how the public links work.

-In the right menu in subtask detail click Shave via public link… and generate the address.
+In the right menu in subtask detail click Share via public link… and generate the address.
 You can send it to anyone you need.

 Checklist with subtasks

-Within a smart subtasks you can have another list of subtasks.
-These are just a simple checklist without added features.
-You can only assign a solver or edit the name.
+Within the smart subtasks, you can have another list of subtasks.
+These are just simple checklists without added features.
+You can only assign a user or edit the name.

-In parent task detail there is a blue round icon in case, there are another subtasks in the smart subtask.
-There is also visible a graph with number of subtasks and their fulfillment.
+In the parent task detail, there is a blue round icon in case, there are other subtasks in the smart subtask.
+There is also visible a graph with the number of subtasks and their fulfillment.

-Assign particular subtask to solver so the team can cooperate.
-Set up the solver via the figure icon on the left from subtask’s name.
+Assign a particular subtask to the user so the team can cooperate.
+Set up the assignee via the figure icon on the left from the subtask’s name.

-Do you need to split the work for more solvers?
-Subtasks are a great way.
-Type names of your colleagues as subtask’s name and assign them to more users.
+Do you need to split the work for more users?
+Subtasks can help you with that as well.
+Type the names of your colleagues as subtask names and assign them to more users.

 Multiple subtask assignment

-Do you have a list of subtasks that will solve one person?
-On the detail of the task, you can assign the subtasks to one solver in bulk when adding subtasks.
+Do you have a list of subtasks that will be worked on by one person?
+On the detail of the task, you can assign the subtasks to one user in bulk when adding subtasks.

-Click the green button Add subtasks and type subtasks for one solver.
-In the section Who solves the subtasks choose a solver for all entered subtasks.
+Click the green button Add subtasks and type subtasks for one assignee.
+In the section Who is the subtask working on choose a user for all entered subtasks.

-Within the smart subtask you can have another checklist with subtasks.
+Within the smart subtask, you can have another checklist with subtasks.
 There are possible to assign to someone or edit them.
-There is no option for due date or discussion.
+There is no option for a due date or discussion.
 It is just a checklist.

-On detail of the superior task you can see the round icon with graph.
-That indicates there are another subtasks.
+In the detail of the superior task, you can see the round icon with a graph.
+That indicates there are other subtasks.
 It also helps you check the number of subtasks and the fulfillment.